tombruijn/counter.js/README.md

 jquery.js        // Download from: http://jquery.com
 jquery.easing.js // Download from: http://gsgd.co.uk/sandbox/jquery/easing/
 counter.js       // Is located in this repository under `js/counter.js`
-                 // minified version is also available
+                 // A minified version is also available.
 ```

 _(I don't recommend you using the `js/jquery.js` and `js/jquery.easing.js` files